-(c) (a) Number of Securities Number of Securities (b) Remaining Available for to be Issued Weighted-Average Future Issuance Under Upon Exercise of Exercise Price of Equity Compensation Outstanding Options, Outstanding Options, Plans (Excluding Securities Plan Category Warrants and Rights (2) Warrants and Rights (3) Reflected in Column(a)) (4) Equity Compensation Plans Approved 18,616,424 \$12.23 17,756,904 by Stockholders (1)
+(a) Number of Securities to be Issued Upon Exercise of Outstanding Options, (b) Weighted-Average Exercise Price of Outstanding Options, (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Plan Category Warrants and Rights (2) Warrants and Rights (3) Reflected in Column(a)) (4) Equity Compensation Plans Approved by Stockholders (1) 18,616,424 \$12.23 17,756,904

-(1) 2004 Genworth Financial, Inc. Omnibus Incentive Plan, 2012 Genworth Financial, Inc. Omnibus Incentive Plan, 2018 Genworth Financial, Inc. Omnibus Incentive Plan and 2021 Genworth Financial, Inc. Omnibus Incentive Plan.

-(2) Includes shares issuable pursuant to the exercise or conversion of SARs, RSUs, PSUs and DSUs.
+- (1) 2004 Genworth Financial, Inc. Omnibus Incentive Plan, 2012 Genworth Financial, Inc. Omnibus Incentive Plan, 2018 Genworth Financial, Inc. Omnibus Incentive Plan and 2021 Genworth Financial, Inc. Omnibus Incentive Plan. - (2) Includes shares issuable pursuant to the exercise or conversion of SARs, RSUs, PSUs and DSUs.
 The number of shares issuable upon exercise of SARs is calculated based on the excess, if any, of the closing price of our common stock on December 31, 2023 of \$6.68 over the base price of the SARs.
-The number of shares issuable upon conversion of PSUs is calculated based on maximum payout levels until the performance period closes and the award settles.

-(3) Calculation of weighted-average exercise price of outstanding awards includes SARs (which are exercisable for shares of common stock for no consideration) and stock options, but does not include RSUs, PSUs and DSUs that convert to shares of common stock for no consideration.
+The number of shares issuable upon conversion of PSUs is calculated based on maximum payout levels until the performance period closes and the award settles. - (3) Calculation of weighted-average exercise price of outstanding awards includes SARs (which are exercisable for shares of common stock for no consideration) and stock options, but does not include RSUs, PSUs and DSUs that convert to shares of common stock for no consideration.
 There are no stock options outstanding.
-The weighted-average base price of outstanding SARs is \$12.23.

-(4) Reflects shares reserved and available for future issuance under the 2021 Genworth Financial, Inc. Omnibus Incentive Plan.
+The weighted-average base price of outstanding SARs is \$12.23. - (4) Reflects shares reserved and available for future issuance under the 2021 Genworth Financial, Inc. Omnibus Incentive Plan.
 Under the Plan, each stock option and SAR counts as one share against the share reserve, and each full-value award counts as 1.25 shares against the share reserve.
-Accordingly, a total of approximately 14,205,523 shares are available for issuance pursuant to grants to fullvalue stock awards.
+Accordingly, a total of approximately 14,205,523 shares are available for issuance pursuant to grants to full-value stock awards. - 118 Genworth Financial, Inc.

+Questions and Answers about the 2024 Annual Meeting and Voting